Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2020-07-22-post-talks.md

 author: Lia Yeh
 ---

 Hello!
 This is a guide to free recorded talks/papers/resources from recent conferences, workshops, and schools for which videos were recorded, from most to least recent.
-It's certainly not an exhaustive list, but includes all the ones I can think of with online talks or lessons.
+It's certainly not an exhaustive list, but includes all the ones I can think of with publicly viewable online talks, workshops, or papers.
 The quantum schools (aka bootcamps) here are accessible to students of the undergraduate level.
-While the conference talks' intended audiences are researchers in the field, I think for undergrads, listening to the first few minutes of a talk can give quite a bit of insight.
+While the conference talks' intended audiences are researchers in the field, regardless of experience, I think listening to the first few minutes of a talk can give quite a bit of insight.
 All are welcome to add to this listing by pull requesting this post on our Github repo at [https://github.com/Quantum-Universal-Education/Quantum-Universal-Education.github.io/blob/master/_posts/2020-07-22-post-talks.md](https://github.com/Quantum-Universal-Education/Quantum-Universal-Education.github.io/blob/master/_posts/2020-07-22-post-talks.md).

 **OSA Quantum 2.0 Conference** [[Website](https://www.osa.org/en-us/meetings/topical_meetings/quantum/)]
 This is a fully online conference, Sept 14-17, free for anyone to register.
 It is co-located with the OSA Frontiers in Optics + Laser Science APS/DLS Conference.

 **QCrypt 2020**
 [[Website](https://2020.qcrypt.net/)]